 10 Best Calcium Supplements Reviewed and Fully Compared

-The National Osteoporosis Foundation recommends 1000mg of calcium daily, 1200mg for women over 50 and men over 70.
-Even if you love kale, this amount can be difficult to achieve through diet alone, especially for people avoiding dairy.
-That is why many people turn to calcium supplements to boost their intake and keep their bones strong.
+The National Osteoporosis Foundation recommends at least 1000mg of calcium daily (and 1200 mg for women over 50 and men over 70!)
+This can be almost impossible to achieve via diet alone, so it is especially important to seek out the best calcium supplements available to you.

 - New Chapter Bone Strength